rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 - `.cuh` : Headers containing CUDA device code

 Only use `.cu` and `.cuh` if necessary.
 A good indicator is the inclusion of `__device__` and other symbols that are only recognized by `nvcc`.
-Also, Thrust APIs executed on a device execution policy, which should always be `rmm::exec_policy` in libcudf.
+Another indicator is Thrust algorithm APIs with a device execution policy (always `rmm::exec_policy` in libcudf).

 # libcudf Data Structures